Australian Capital Territory

 |

-The Australian Capital Territory has no Coat of Arms.
-However, the Coat of Arms for Canberra, the national capital of Australia, was granted by King George V in 1928.
-The Canberra Coat of Arms shows a shield supported by two swans.
-One swan is black and the other white, symbolising the Aboriginal and European people of Australia.
-The Coat of Arms bears the motto For the Queen, the Law and the People. |
+While the Australian Capital Territory has no Coat of Arms, the Coat of Arms for Canberra was granted by King George V in 1928.
+The Canberra Coat of Arms shows a shield supported by a black swan and a white swan, which symbolises the Aboriginal and European people of Australia.
+The Coat of Arms bears the motto ‘For the Queen, the Law and the People’. |

 |